-Level Magnitude of Definition of Magnitude Substantial Total loss or major alteration to key elements / features / characteristics of the baseline (pre-development) conditions such that post development character/composition of baseline would be fundamentally changed.
-Moderate Partial loss or alteration to one or more key elements / features / characteristics of the baseline (pre-development) conditions such that post development character/composition/ attributes of baseline would be partially changed.
+Tuble 10.
+Bejinitions -, Level of Magnitude Definition of Magnitude Substantial Total loss or major alteration to key elements / features / characteristics of the baseline (pre-development) conditions such that post development character/composition of baseline would be fundamentally changed.
+Moderate Partial loss or alteration to one or more key elements / features / characteristics of the baseline (pre-development) conditions such that post development character/ composition/ attributes of baseline would be partially changed.
 Slight Minor loss of or alteration to one or more key elements / features/ characteristics of the baseline (pre-development) conditions.
 Change arising from the loss / alteration would be discernible but underlying character / composition of the baseline condition would be similar to pre development circumstances / patterns.

-Negligible Very minor loss or alteration to one or more key elements/ features / characteristics of the baseline (pre-development) conditions.
+Level of Magnitude Definition of Magnitude Negligible Very minor loss or alteration to one or more key elements/ features / characteristics of the baseline (pre-development) conditions.
 Change barely distinguishable, approximating to the "no change" situation.